← NewTon DC Tournament Manager

 Live Standings

-The Results tab shows current standings and point totals as the tournament progresses.
+The Leaderboard shows current standings and point totals as the tournament progresses.
+It is accessible from Match Controls, the Tournament Bracket, and the Player Registration tab.
 Final placements are confirmed when the Grand Final (DE) or Final (SE) is completed.

 Developer Console